boyboi86/cqrlib/README.md

 The textbook itself is meant for graduate studies writtern by Dr Macros Lopez De Prado.

-I will highly recommend you to purchase this book to bridge the knowledge gap.
+I highly recommend you to purchase this book to bridge the knowledge gap.

 The mathematics behind most of what was taught are actually sound and practical (White box).
 Every procedure that was taught in the book is specifically addressing common issues in Machine-learning in Financial industry.